 There are three crucial ways in which diffeomorphisms act on the kinematical degrees of freedom of the null ray segment, which we call reparametrizations, reorientations, and dressed reparametrizations respectively -- see Table~\ref{Table: diffeomorphisms} for a summary of their properties.
 Each of these are important for different reasons: reparametrizations are the gauge transformations of the theory, reorientations are physical symmetries of the reference frame, and the charge generating dressed reparametrizations measures additional gauge-invariant degrees of freedom in the effective anomalous theory.

-To derive the charges generating these diffeomorphisms, it will be useful to derive obtain some useful alternative expressions for the symplectic form~\eqref{Equation: Omega I}, that uses either the original variables or the gauge invariant variables as follows.
+To derive the charges generating these diffeomorphisms, it will be useful to obtain some alternative expressions for the symplectic form~\eqref{Equation: Omega I}, that use either the original variables or the gauge invariant variables as follows.

 Using~\eqref{Equation: left right maurer cartan} in~\eqref{Equation: Omega I} one finds

 One may also change variables from $\varphi_i$ to $\tilde\varphi_i$ and use the identities

 to write this as